keegan-a/ChatGPT/README.md

 - Auto theme cycling and keyboard shortcuts (`Ctrl` + `←`/`→`, `Ctrl` + `Shift` + `F`) for rapid navigation.
 - A budget health gauge that shows how much of your income the plan is consuming.
 - The Spending Mapper window for manual or AI-assisted transaction imports.
+- Desktop icons that open Classic Snake or the AI co-pilot, mirroring a vintage OS desktop.

 ---

 ## 6. Retro desktop tips
 - The **taskbar** keeps a button for every window.
 Click a button to bring its panel forward or to restore it if you minimized it.
+- Desktop icons in the upper-left corner launch Classic Snake or the AI Budget Co-Pilot without diving into the Start menu.
 - Tap the green **Start** button to open the Start menu.
 From there you can re-open closed windows, switch between the Windows 95, Windows XP Bliss, Windows Vista, or 2000s Macintosh aesthetics, jump into the Final Budget Showcase, launch the Classic Snake easter egg, or fire up the newly 3D-rendered Pipes screensaver.
 - Window controls now mimic the original desktop experience—hover to see their labels, minimize panels to the taskbar, or double-click title bars to maximize and restore.
 - The **Data tools** section of the Start menu lets you launch the Spending Mapper, cascade or tile every window, or toggle a focus mode that spotlights the active panel.